Top things to do in the Lehigh Valley

 What are the best things to do in Bethlehem, PA?

-It’s probably no surprise that I didn’t know what to do in Bethlehem, PA before my visit.
+It’s probably no surprise that I didn’t know about any of the things to do in Bethlehem, PA before my visit.

 It turns out that there are lots of cool things to do in the Lehigh Valley — some inspired by the industrial age, others dating back to colonial America.